 Ken was first elected MLA for Saskatoon Silver Springs in 2003.
 He was re-elected in the 2007 and 2011 provincial elections.
 With the changes in provincial boundaries, he was re-elected in 2016 as the MLA for Saskatoon Willowgrove.

-Ken attended Carleton University in Ottawa, the University of Saskatchewan, and Newport University in Southern California, receiving a B.A.
-(Honours) in Economics and Political Science in 1988 and a Masters of Business Administration in 1996.
+Ken has B.A.
+(Honours) in Economics and Political Science and a Masters of Business Administration.

 Prior to being elected, Ken worked with Western Economic Diversification assisting individual businesses and industries to grow and expand.

 Ken and his wife Trish have raised their son Carter and daughter Paige in Saskatoon, and the entire family is very active in several community organizations and activities.